 Lavender adds an interesting floral taste to a variety of foods.
 It’s used in lemonade, lattes, cupcakes, ice cream, and more.
 The Baker Mama used it in her Lemon Lavender Poppy Seed Scones to add a bright and unique taste.

 Of course, handmade products are a perfect way to enjoy the scent of lavender.
 The Relaxing Lavender Soap is scented with Lavender 40/42 Essential Oil, colored a lavender hue with Ultramarine Violet Oxide Pigment, and topped with lavender buds.
 For a spa day at home, give the DIY Lavender Clay Mask a try.
 It also works well in hair products, like this Hydrating Lavender Hair Oil.
-If you’ve never tried lavender essential oil or if you’re looking for different varieties, you’ll love the new Limited Edition Lavender Essential Oil Flight.

 How the essential oil is made

-The flight includes Lavender Fine Essential Oil, Lavender Absolute 50%, Bulgarian Lavender Essential Oil, and Organic Bulgarian Lavender Essential Oil.
+We have four new varieties you can add to your handmade products – Lavender Fine Essential Oil, Lavender Absolute 50%, Bulgarian Lavender Essential Oil, and Organic Bulgarian Lavender Essential Oil.
 The Lavender Fine and Lavender Absolute are both from France.
 Lavender Fine is steam distilled.
 This method uses steam to break apart the plant and collect the resulting vapor.
 The vapor is condensed and separated into two parts – water and oil.
 The oil is then collected, bottled, and sent to your home.
 The Lavender Absolute is extracted by the solvent method, which is typically used when the plant is too fragile to withstand steam distillation.
 That creates a super thick, dark green liquid.
 It can be so thick that it’s tricky to work with, so ours is mixed with fractionated coconut oil.

 Pictured is the farm in France where the Lavender Fine Essential Oil comes from.